MDJ-Mikkel-Djurhuus/blog-entry/README.md

 - Continuous Monitoring
 - Virtualization and Containerization

 All of these stages are simply building blocks upon which to achieve DevOps.
+Now try building your own DevOps solution!